 What’s the timeline for credit repair?

 Well, the timeline for your credit score repair depends on what had happened to your credit earlier and your financial history.
-While it is not possible to guarantee how much time it will take to rebuild your credit score because each situation is different, following are the guidelines for situations that damage your credit score:
+While it is not possible to guarantee how much time it will take to improve credit score because each situation is different, following are the guidelines for situations that damage your credit score:

 - Missed payments- within one to two years